 CORPORAL WORKS OF MERCY: recognize the sacredness of human life.
 We learn through fulfilling these Works of Mercy for others that we are our brother’s keeper.
 Our feelings of love for our brothers and sisters must be accompanied by acts of charity.
-As classes, we will reach out to members of our parish and the wider community and allow Christ to be reflected in us by our compassion for our neighbor.
+With our family, we will reach out to members of our parish and the wider community and allow Christ to be reflected in us by our compassion for our neighbor.
 Families may keep track of their Corporal Works of Mercy and get ideas for service activities on the Corporal Works of Mercy Log.

 SPIRITUAL WORKS OF MERCY: recognize sin, ignorance, doubt, sorrow and other human conditions where we need to reach out in faith and love to others.
 The purpose of our program at St. Mary is for our teen Candidates to pray together, experiencing different liturgical activities in the spiritual life of the parish.
 Vatican II challenges us to “be fully conscious and active participants” in the prayer life “of the Church” and this is a good way to engage our teens in that participation.
 These activities will be done with Confirmation classes.

-As part of the Confirmation journey, all Confirmation classes are required to attend a Confirmation retreat.
-This retreat will help our teen candidates to better enter into the mystery of God’s love presented to them through the sacrament of Confirmation.
+As part of the Confirmation journey, all Confirmation candidates are required to attend a Confirmation retreat.
+This retreat will help our teens better enter into the mystery of God’s love presented to them through the sacrament of Confirmation.

 For more details regarding what is expected from each teen Candidate and for our policy for corporal and spiritual works please see our Confirmation Parent and Candidate Handbook.